 Zhongyi Zhou

-Zhongyi Zhou is a Visiting Researcher, working on interactive technologies in XR.
+Zhongyi Zhou is a Research Scientist, working on interactive technologies in XR.
 He received PhD at UTokyo in Human-Computer Interaction.
 See more information at his personal website.

 Research Areas